DalgoT4D/DDP_backend/README.NotificationSystem.md

 ### Notification Model
 Creation of a Django model named `Notification` to store notification details such as:
-- Sender
-- Recipients
+- Author(sender)
 - Message content
 - Timestamp
 - Urgency level
 - Read status
+- Sent status

+### User Preference Model
+Creation of a Django model named `User_Preferences` to store user's preference details such as:
+- Enable Notifications
+- Enable discord notifications
+- Enable email notifications
+- Discord Webhook (to receive discord notification)
+- Email Id (to receive email notification)

 ### API Endpoints
 Development of Django REST Framework API endpoints for:
 - Creating new notifications.
 - Fetching unread notifications for a user.
 - Fetching notification history.
+- Deleting notifications.
 - Managing user notification preferences.

 ### Email and Discord Handlers
 - Creation of handler functions to process notifications and send them via configured email and Discord channels.
-- Utilization of Django's built-in `EmailMessage` for emails and the `discord.py` library for Discord messages.
+- Use `SendGrid API` for emails and the `Discord Webhooks` for Discord messages.

 ### Database Storage
-Ensuring that notification history is stored in the database for auditing and reference purposes.
+Ensure that notification history is stored in the database for auditing and reference purposes.

 ## Timeline